Expanded Distribution: Not Worth the Trouble?

 Despite what you may believe, you’ll have to price your book competitively just to make money.
 There is a reason why many bestsellers are priced at $20+ and it’s not because some big named author wrote it.
 It’s because there are so many people taking a cut of the profits and the publisher needs to get the most from the initial marketing push.

 It’s quite simple if your book is popular, then more people will want it.
-This is why it’s called expanded distribution, if you’re lucky enough to become the next literary sensation then, your books may warrant wider distribution.
+This is why it’s called expanded distribution, if you’re lucky enough to become the next literary sensation then, your books may warrant wider distribution but most newbie authors would be better off just sticking to the basic distribution and work up to wider distribution later.